SwedbankPay/developer.swedbankpay.com/payment-instruments/index.md

     captured funds.
 This is achieved by creating a reversal transaction.

-All actions after creating the payment can be done by using our APIs, or from our admin tool. `abort` is only available when using APIs.
+All actions after creating the payment can be done by using our APIs, or from our Merchant Portal tool. `abort` is only available when using APIs.

 Please visit our [demoshop][demoshop] to see our Payment Menu and Redirect implementation in action.